greyboxaudio/SG-323/README.md

 # SG-323
-## Ursa Major Stargate 323
+## Ursa Major Stargate 323 Emulation

-// This personal project is in no way affilliated or associated with Ursa Major Inc / Christopher Moore / Seven Woods Audio Inc / AKG

 This plugin is an authentic emulation of my Ursa Major Stargate 323 Reverb.
 It is based on over four years of work, which included a detailed analysis of the original circuit logic and filters, as well as eprom data.

+This personal project is in no way affilliated or associated with Ursa Major Inc / Christopher Moore / Seven Woods Audio Inc / AKG

 ## Build It Yourself!